Colin Dobson: Coaching career

 Dobson left Bristol Rovers to become the youth coach at Coventry City in May 1976.
 He acted as Port Vale's coach voluntarily from December 1983 to March 1984 to help out former teammate turned manager John Rudge before managing West Riffa in Bahrain.
-Later he became the coach of Qatar side Al Rayyan, before returning to England to take up the youth coach position at Aston Villa.
-He also was the youth coach at Portuguese Sporting Lisbon, the youth coach and chief scout at Gillingham, a coach back at the Coventry City youth set-up, before taking up the position as first team coach of Kuwaitee Al Arabi.
+Later he became the coach of Qatari side Al Rayyan, before returning to England to take up the youth coach position at Aston Villa.
+He also was the youth coach at Portuguese Sporting Lisbon, the youth coach and chief scout at Gillingham, a coach back at the Coventry City youth set-up, before taking up the position as first-team coach of Kuwaiti Al Arabi.
 In September 1995, he returned to Port Vale as a temporary coach and departed Vale Park again in May 1996.
 He went on to coach Oman at the 1997 FIFA U-17 World Championship in Egypt.
 He later worked as chief scout at Stoke City and was credited with the discovery of England international goalkeeper Ben Foster.
 He was appointed chief scout at the Britannia Stadium in 2000 by director of football John Rudge, but left to scout for Watford in June 2005, only to return to the "Potters" by 2008.
 He left the club in June 2013.